 The importance and necessity of subscribing to a confession becomes evident from the example of Article X in the Augsburg Confession.
 In 1529 Luther and Zwingli met at Marburg to try to arrive at agreement on the doctrine of the Lord's Supper.
 Both men accepted the Bible as the Word of God, and both insisted that they were teaching what the Bible teaches.
-Both could say, "Jesus said, 'This is my body.'"
-But Zwingli said that the bread and wine in the Lord's Supper merely represent the body and blood of Christ.
-Luther said that the body and blood of Christ are really present with the bread and wine and are received orally by each communicant.
-At Augsburg in 1530 the Lutherans wanted to be certain that no one could say that the Lutherans taught and believed the Zwinglian doctrine.
-Merely to say that they taught what the Bible teaches would not show that.
-They needed to state clearly what they believed the true understanding of the Bible was.
+Both men could say, "Jesus said, 'This is my body."
+But Zwingli taught that the bread and wine in the Lord's Supper merely represent the body and blood of Christ.
+Luther believed that the body and blood of Christ are really present with the bread and wine and are received orally by each communicant.
+At Augsburg in 1530 the Lutherans wanted to be certain that no one could claim that the Lutherans taught and believed the Zwinglian doctrine, which left only the shell of the sacrament.
+For the Lutherans simply to say "we teach what the Bible teaches"

+would not have been a clear confession.
+They needed to state clearly their conviction about the correct understanding of the words of institution.
 In Article X of the Augsburg Confession they did this.
 They said that "the body and blood of Christ are truly present and distributed to those who eat in the Supper of the Lord."
-That was a clear, positive statement of what they were teaching on the basis of the Bible in opposition to the Zwinglians who falsely claimed to be teaching according to the Bible but were denying the meaning of the words of institution.
+That was a clear, positive statement of what they were teaching on the basis of the Bible.
+It stated clearly the reason for their opposition to the Zwinglians, who falsely claimed to be teaching according to the Bible but were denying the meaning of the words of institution.
 To make that contrast very clear, the Lutherans added that "they reject those who teach otherwise."